FREE Shipping on orders over $899

 1. Intense Thirst : Thirst is the first sign that your body needs water.

 2. Dark Urine : Concentrated, dark urine is an indication of dehydration.
-The urine should be light yellow in color.
+Urine should be light yellow.

 3. Dry Mouth and Chapped Lips : Lack of water can leave your mouth dry and cause chapped lips.